Using Product Recommendations to Increase Sales

 Once they’ve clicked on a product recommendation, you’ll want to show them both complementary and alternative items.
 This could be other products that people browsed after looking at this one, or recommendations for products frequently purchased with it.

 These tactics encourage visitors to explore.
 They improve user journeys by cleverly linking the products through further recommendations.

 This means you’re not reliant on people stumbling on your products.
 You can display your whole range from just one click.

 We love how Amazon puts new items on our radar by showing us what other people who bought this product also purchased.
 It’s a clever use of social proof to influence our purchasing decisions, and showcase more products in the range.

 When the shopper has added a product to their cart, it’s time to build the value of their order with additional product recommendations.

-Most often these are suggestions of complementary purchases designed to cross or upsell.
+Most often these are suggestions of complementary purchases designed to cross-sell or upsell.
 Items that ‘complete a look’, for example.